xrettle/WFGY/TensionUniverse/EventHorizon/README.md

 To keep the history auditable:

-1. problem files are versioned and declare `Last_updated`
+1. Problem files are versioned and declare `Last_updated`.
-2. BlackHole v1 is frozen after tagging
+2. BlackHole v1 is frozen after tagging.
-3. at most one structural update wave for v2 with explicit changelogs
+3. At most one structural update wave for v2 with explicit changelogs.
-4. changes that alter meaning must become a new version or be mediated through charters
+4. Changes that alter meaning must become a new version or be mediated through charters.

 ---